AdobeDocs/app-builder/src/pages/guides/development/index.md

 The aio-cli includes a development server for seamless local development, enabling you to run, develop, and test your applications on localhost.
 Traffic is securely served over HTTPS using a self-signed certificate.
 This server supports hot-reloading, allowing you to instantly see the effects of any changes made to your application.

-Please be aware: If you receive an 'unsafe site' warning, you may need to accept this certificate explicitly.
+> Please be aware: If you receive an 'unsafe site' warning, you may need to accept this certificate explicitly.
 This is common with self-signed certificates.
 Upon the initial page load, you may need to manually trust this certificate in your browser settings.

 ## aio app dev vs. aio app run

 These commands are very similar but offer several distinct differences giving you several ways of working with your application.
-Both commands allow you to do browser debugging and run a local webserver to server your frontend on localhost.
+Both commands allow you to do browser debugging and run a local webserver to serve your frontend on localhost.
 Both commands support browser hot reload on frontend code changes.

 When you use the command `aio app run`, before the localhost webserver is started the following happens:
 - your action code is transpiled, zipped, and deployed to Runtime.